Things to do in Chiba

 The official Disney Resort app is a useful tool

 Scan your Disney ticket into your app as soon as you enter the gates.
-Then assign standby passes for the most popular rides.
+Then assign purchase passes for the most popular rides.
 These give you a specific time to return and will be checked before entering the ride.

 The app also has daily show schedules, restaurant information and will even show you the location and flavours of each popcorn stand and operating hours.